geekahertz/cordova-webintent/README.md

 # WebIntent Android Plugin for Cordova 3.X #
 By Boris Smus

+This folk adds the 'startActivityForResult' method to the original plugin.
 Please see the original plugin at the [WebIntent](https://github.com/Initsogar/cordova-webintent) plugin site.

 ## Adding the Plugin to your project ##
 1. To install the plugin, use the Cordova CLI and enter the following: